JulienRouse/blog-data/content/blog/16_OpenInvite.md

 - **I like a good discussion**.
 I like people challenging me, telling me about things I did not know, challenging them back and exchanging ideas.

 - **I like sharing experiences**.
-The nicest interactions I had in the past are usually having a experienced peer help me grow, or me helping a younger peer get on the right track to solve their problem.
+The nicest (software related) interactions I had in the past are usually having a experienced peer help me grow, or me helping a less-experienced peer get on the right track to solve their problem.
 If you like that kind of exchange, talk to me!

-- **I like meeting people** If you are around Montreal, hit me up, we might get a tea or an ice-cream and talk.
-(Edit: when COVID will be less of a problem)

 - **I like programming and software**.
 This is even more true lately when I have to deal with something related to: